Oracle CASE Expression

 If the input expression equals any comparison expression, the CASE expression returns the corresponding result expression (r).

-If the input expression e does not match any comparison expression, the CASE expression returns the expression in the ELSE clause if the ELSE clause exists, otherwise, it returns a null value.
+If the input expression e does not match any comparison expression, the CASE expression returns the expression in the ELSE clause if the ELSE clause exists, otherwise, it returns NULL.

 products table